lochmueller/index/README.md

 - EXT:seal - Search Engine Abstraction Layer
 - (more to come - please create a PR to extend this list)

-## Open tasks and ideas / @todo

-- Add multi language support
-- Add access group restriction support
-- All @todo annotations in the code